klogging/klogging/README.md

 1. Clone this repository and build a jar with `./gradlew clean jvmJar`.

-2. Add `./build/libs/ktlogging-jvm-0.1-SNAPSHOT.jar` to your project.
+2. Add `./build/libs/klogging-jvm-0.1-SNAPSHOT.jar` to your project.

 3. (Optionally) configure loggers using `LoggingConfiguration.setConfigs()`.

-4. Create a logger, for example by using the `KtLogging` interface for coroutine logging:
+4. Create a logger, for example by using the `Klogging` interface for coroutine logging:

     ```kotlin
-    class ImportantStuff : KtLogging {
+    class ImportantStuff : Klogging {
         suspend fun cleverAction(runId: String, input: String) = coroutineScope {
             launch(logContext("runId" to runId)) {
                 logger.info("cleverAction with input=$input")